Material Replenishment with Kanban: A Comprehensive Guide for Manufacturers

 Step 3: Prepare Your Team

-Successful Kanban implementation requires buy-in and understanding from everyone involved:
+Successful implementation requires buy-in and understanding from everyone involved:

 • Clearly explain new roles and responsibilities

-• Identify and empower Kanban champions who will support the transition
+• Identify and empower kanban champions who can support the transition

-Remember that Kanban represents a significant shift in mindset from traditional "push" manufacturing methods.
-Investing time in preparation pays dividends during implementation.
+Kanban represents a significant mindset shift from traditional "push" manufacturing.
+Investing time in preparation pays dividends during and after rollout.

 Step 4: Start Small and Scale

-• Select a pilot area with supportive team members
+• Select pilot areas with supportive team members

-• Begin with high-volume, low-variability items where success will be most visible
+• Begin with high-volume, low-variability items where success shows clearly

 • Make adjustments based on real-world performance